exakat/exakat/docs/Rules.rst

    ?>

-The same doesn't apply to addition and multiplication, with `'array_sum() <http://www.php.net/array_sum>`_ and array_multiply(), as those operations work on the current memory allocation, and don't need to allocate new memory at each step.
+The same doesn't apply to addition and multiplication, with `array_sum() <http://www.php.net/array_sum>`_ and array_multiply(), as those operations work on the current memory allocation, and don't need to allocate new memory at each step.

 See also `PHP 7 performance improvements (3/5): Encapsed strings optimization <https://blog.blackfire.io/php-7-performance-improvements-encapsed-strings-optimization.html>`_.